 One man captured at the Custom House lived only a few doors from number 100.
 Ned Breslin gave his address as 104 Seville Place.
 Another IRA officer who lived in that same house was Kit O’Malley, Adjutant, ASU and later of Dublin Brigade.
 Many other participants in the Burning lived in the surrounding locality, which was E Coy home territory.

-100 Seville Place still exists but there is no plaque or other indication to give the slightest hint of its former role in Irish history.
+The building still exists though it is uninhabited and effectively derelict.
+There is no plaque or other indication to give the slightest hint of its former role in Irish history.

 Little information is available about this building.
 It was located just off Seville Place on Upper Oriel Street in the shadow of Amiens Street (now Connolly) Railway Station.

 In the early 1900s it was known as Irish National Foresters’ Hall (before they moved to 41 Parnell Square).
 Later it was called Railwayman’s Hall.
 It then appears to have become a community hall for residents of St Laurence O’Toole Parish.
 Mentions in old newspapers refer to social activities over the years such as dances, baby shows, jumble sales and so on.

 In Tan war times Oriel Hall was used for meetings of trades union, sports clubs and other organisations.
 For example in 1920 the Strike Committee of railway and transport workers used the building during the Munitions Strike.

 On the morning of the Burning, the hall was the intended location for briefing the participants and to park the lorry carrying incendiary material.
 However the IRA discovered that a large contingent of crown forces were in the Railway yards which overlooked the Hall.
 The venue was switched at late notice to Sean Connolly Hall, illustrating how good the Brigade’s organisation and communications were.